aaaasmile/vuetempltojs/README.md

-# vuetempltojs README
+# Vuetempltojs
-This extension is useful for editing .vue template files.
+This extension is used for editing vue component with an inline template in js code.
+The .vue file is used only for editing the component template.
+This extension copy the content of the template inside the .vue file and replace the template section into the js file.
+In this case there is no need for a builder tool like a webpack.

 ## Features
-1) Edit a Vue template for a component and propagate the chnages also in the js file.
+Edit a Vue template for a component and propagate the chnages also in the js file.

-## Requirements
-TextProc is required.

-## Extension Settings
-The TextProc needs to be configured.

-## Known Issues

-None.

 ## Release Notes

-First version i published.
+Initial version with the basi functionality.

-### 1.0.0
+### 0.0.2
 Initial release of vuetempltojs.
-Nothing more to say.